malramsay64/phd-thesis/03_Dynamics/results.md

 ![The radial distribution function of the Trimer liquid at a pressure $P=13.50$ and a temperature $T=1.50$.
 The radial distribution is taken as an average over 100 configurations of the input trajectory.
-There shape of the molecule means there are three distinct first shell peaks, which are also visible in the second shell.
+There shape of the molecule means there are three distinct first shell peaks.
 In further shells the only impact on shape is the longer than usual tails of the peaks.
 ](../Projects/Dynamics/figures/radial_distribution.pdf){width=80% #fig:radial_distribution}